Admitted Student FAQ

 What is a "COBA" major?

-In order to ensure student success, the Rawls College of Business Administration (COBA) has established minimum requirements and expectations for undergraduate business students.
-All students will be classified as COBA pre-business students until they have successfully completed the lower division coursework with a minimum cumulative 3.0 Texas Tech GPA.
-Students will then apply to a specific major within the Rawls College of Business.
+In order to ensure student success, the Rawls College of Business (COBA) has established minimum requirements and expectations for undergraduate business students.
+All students will be classified as COBA upon admission to TTU and will apply to a specific major during RRO.
+A minimum cumulative 2.75 Texas Tech GPA is required to progress in the Rawls College of Business.

 I want to be a Nurse.
 What should my major be?